ACS Award For Creative Advances In Environmental Science & Technology

-Prather’s laboratory is currently exploring whether early cancer screening is possible with ATOFMS.
-Her team is calibrating the device to determine whether it can rapidly detect the few cancer cells in body fluids that are generally present years before tumors can be detected.
+In 1994, Morel moved to Princeton University as a professor of geosciences.
+His research group is now studying how climate-change-driven ocean acidification affects phytoplankton, the primary biomass producers that are at the base of almost all marine ecosystems.

-Prather, 47, received an undergraduate degree in chemistry at UC Davis and continued there to earn her Ph.D. in physical chemistry for studying photodissociation dynamics of organic molecules with lasers.
-She continued this research as a postdoc at UC Berkeley with Yuan T. Lee, a Nobel Laureate in Chemistry.
+Morel, 66, has been awarded the prestigious Maurice Ewing Medal of the American Geophysical Union, as well as the C. C. Patterson Medal of the Geochemical Society.
+He was elected to the National Academy of Sciences in 2009.

-Prather will present the award address before the Division of Physical Chemistry.
+Morel will present the award address before the Division of Environmental Chemistry.

 Join the conversation